-- MRAC purchases a new International 1-1/2 ton "Metro" panel truck, trailer, and associated radio and electronic equipment at a cost of around \$4000 (\$38,500 in 2013 money).
+- MRAC starts an official membership drive to get all hams in the county to become members of the club, - MRAC purchases a new International 1-1/2 ton "Metro" panel truck, trailer, and associated radio and electronic equipment at a cost of around \$4000 (\$38,500 in 2013 money).
 The purpose of the truck is for club activities as well as emergency operations in conjunction with local civil defense authorities.
 There were 2 complete operating positions with equipment by Collins, National and Harvey-Wells.
 There was also a Motorola receiver crystaled for Milwaukee Police frequencies.
 The truck towed a matching trailer with a 2.5 KW generator.
 The truck was distinctively marked with the clubs call, W9HRM (at the time). - MRAC resumes code practice on the air, this time on 10M (29.1 Mc).
-Sessions are Tuesdays, Wednesdays (handled by Jim Ott W9LCD) and Fridays (done by Joe Thompson W9LJT - a resident patient of the V. A. hospital). - MRAC sponsors a VHF/UHF contest on February 12 from 10 11 PM.
+Sessions are Tuesdays, Wednesdays (handled by Jim Ott W9LCD) and Fridays (done by Joe Thompson W9LJT - a resident patient of the V. A. hospital). - MRAC sponsors a VHF/UHF contest on February 12 from 10 - 11 PM.
 The contest is open to all hams, but only MRAC members are eligible for awards. - Harry Paston W9DJV, editor of the MRAC newsletter "Hamateur Chatter" resigns his position to move to Connecticut to become Assistant Secretary of ARRL. - MRAC Mobile Wing provides communications for the Milwaukee Soap Box Derby. - MRAC (the Mobile Division of the club) provides communications for the "Good Neighbor Community Fund Drive" parade on Sunday Oct.1.
 20 Mobiles with 35 club members worked the event.
 This was the first time a parade had used the services of radio amateurs to help coordinate the parade operations as well as provide first aid communications (2 ambulances were called).
 MRAC was congratulated for its work by Mayor Frank Zeidler over the air using the mobile radio of W9FTY.
-There was also a Milwaukee Sentinel story of the ham activities with the headline "City Hams Blanket Parade Win Praise From Zeidler." - MRAC officially forms a local Amateur Radio Emergency Corps (AREC, the forerunner of the current Amateur Radio Emergency Service - ARES).
+There was also a Milwaukee Sentinel story of the ham activities with the headline "City Hams Blanket Parade Win Praise From Zeidler." - MRAC officially forms a local Amateur Radio Emergency Corps (AREC, the forerunner of the current Amateur Radio Emergency Service ARES).
 The first meeting of each month (the first Thursday) will be devoted to AREC operations and discussions.
-The AREC operations will be headed by a committee consisting of 2 AREC members and 2 MRAC directors. - The Korean "war" starts.
+The AREC operations will be headed by a committee consisting of 2 AREC members and 2 MRAC directors. - MRAC exchanges correspondence with Lee de Forest regarding triode tube applications. - The third annual ARRL VHF Sweepstakes had 400 entries which included 7 MRAC members - The 16th annual ARRL CW Sweepstakes had 925 entries.
+The Central Division was won by the Wisconsin Section Communication Manager, Reno Goetsch W9RQM.(seventh overall) Second place was the MRAC secretary Art Vahovius W9VSO (eleventh overall) and Third was MRAC member Russ Greenwood W9LVR (16th overall).
+5 Other members also entered logs. - The Korean "war" starts.
 China sends 850,000 troops to help North Korea resist our Police Action.